Towards Knowledgeable Foundation Models

 Submission Topics

-We welcome long (8 page) and short (4 page) paper submissions on all topics related to knowledgable LMs, including:
+We welcome submissions on all topics related to knowledgable LMs, including:

 We will also announce a Best Paper Award at our workshop sponsored by Amazon.